zhiweining/BertNDA-main/README.md

 ├── lnc.txt
 ├── dis.txt
 ```
-then run our code to train the model in your dataset.
+then running our 'main.py' to train the model in your datasets.

 ## online-platform:
 we also a website to show the predict result in user-friendly, click [online-platform](39.106.16.168:8017) for details.

 ## Others:
 ### The Methods compared in our work
-CNNMDA:a model based on CNN for predict the associations between miRNA and dieases. [paper_url](https://pubmed.ncbi.nlm.nih.gov/30977780/)
+- CNNMDA:a model based on CNN for predicting the associations between miRNA and dieases. paper url:[https://pubmed.ncbi.nlm.nih.gov/30977780/](https://pubmed.ncbi.nlm.nih.gov/30977780/)
+- DEFLMDA:a model employs a novel computational approach of random forest ensemble learning to predict miRNA-disease associations, integrating autoencoders for low-dimensional feature representation.
+Paper url:[https://pubmed.ncbi.nlm.nih.gov/35325038/](https://pubmed.ncbi.nlm.nih.gov/35325038/)
+- HGCNMDA:a model incorporates a gene layer in constructing a heterogeneous network.
+The model refines the feature of nodes into initial features and induction features and then learns miRNA and disease embeddings via a multi-graph convolutional network model.
+Paper url:[https://pubmed.ncbi.nlm.nih.gov/35776822/](https://pubmed.ncbi.nlm.nih.gov/35776822/)
+- LDAformer:a model leverages topological feature extraction and Transformer encoder.
+Specifically, a pivotal process is designed for extracting potential multi-hop path feature from adjacent matrices during the topological information extraction stage.
+Paper url:[https://pubmed.ncbi.nlm.nih.gov/36094081/](https://pubmed.ncbi.nlm.nih.gov/36094081/)
+- PADLMHOOI: a model implements high-order orthogonal iterations to predict potential associations and evaluates predictive performance through global and local leave-one-out cross-validation.Paper url:[https://pubmed.ncbi.nlm.nih.gov/31191710/](https://pubmed.ncbi.nlm.nih.gov/31191710/)

-If you have any questions, welcome to contact we at 2193612777@stu.xjtu.edu.cn!
+If you have any questions, welcome to contact with us at 2193612777@stu.xjtu.edu.cn!